-- (a) Prevent access to the manufacturing premises by unauthorized persons and protect the physical safety of employees.
-This includes, but is not limited to: - (1) Establishing physical barriers to secure perimeter access and all points of entry into a manufacturing premises (such as locking primary entrances with commercial-grade, non-residential door locks, providing fencing around the grounds and driveway, and securing any secondary entrances including windows, roofs, or ventilation systems); - (2) Installing a security alarm system to notify and record incident(s) where physical barriers have been breached; - (3) Establishing an identification and sign-in/sign-out procedure for authorized personnel, suppliers, and visitors; - (4) Maintaining the premises such that visibility and security monitoring of the premises is possible; and - (5) Establishing procedures for the investigation of suspicious activities. - (b) Prevent against theft or loss of cannabis and cannabis products.
-This includes but is not limited to: - (1) Establishing an inventory system to track cannabis and cannabis products and the personnel responsible for processing it throughout the manufacturing process; - (2) Limiting access of personnel within the premises to those areas necessary to complete job duties, and to those time-frames specifically scheduled for completion of job duties, including access by outside vendors, suppliers, contractors or other individuals conducting business with the licensee that requires access to the premises; - (3) Supervising tasks or processes with high potential for diversion, including the loading and unloading of cannabis transportation vehicles; and - (4) Providing areas in which personnel may store and access personal items that are separate from the manufacturing areas.
+(a) Prevent access to the manufacturing premises by unauthorized persons and protect the physical safety of employees.
+This includes, but is not limited to:

+(1) Establishing physical barriers to secure perimeter access and all points of entry into a manufacturing premises (such as locking primary entrances with commercialgrade, non-residential door locks, or providing fencing around the grounds, and driveway, and securing any secondary entrances including windows, roofs, or ventilation systems);

+(2) Installing a security alarm system to notify and record incident(s) where physical barriers have been breached;

+(3) Establishing an identification and sign-in/sign-out procedure for authorized personnel, suppliers, and visitors;

+(4) Maintaining the premises such that visibility and security monitoring of the premises is possible; and

+(5) Establishing procedures for the investigation of suspicious activities.

+(b) Prevent against theft or loss of cannabis and cannabis products.
+This includes but is not limited to:

+(1) Establishing an inventory system to track cannabis and cannabis products and the personnel responsible for processing it throughout the manufacturing process;

+(2) Limiting access of personnel within the premises to those areas necessary to complete job duties, and to those time-frames specifically scheduled for completion of job duties, including access by outside vendors, suppliers, contractors or other individuals conducting business with the licensee that requires access to the premises;

+(3) Supervising tasks or processes with high potential for diversion, (including the loading and unloading of cannabis transportation vehicles); and

+(4) Providing designated areas in which personnel may store and access personal items that are separate from the manufacturing areas.

-(c) Secure and back up electronic records in a manner that prevents unauthorized access and that ensures the integrity of the records is maintained.
+Page 51 of 139 Strikeout text is deleted Underline text is added (c) Secure and back up electronic records in a manner that prevents unauthorized access and that ensures the integrity of the records is maintained.

-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
-Reference: Sections 26011.5; and 26051.5, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26011.5 and 26051.5, Business and Professions Code.